 To all the dads out there working hard to build up their children, Happy Father’s Day!

 Whether you’re planning for your children’s future or retirement, we know what it means to be a dad.
-If you have questions about achieving your goals, give us a call at 913-393-1000 or fill out the form below.
+If you have questions about achieving your goals, give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.